wigging/wigging.github.io/_notes/swift-macos.md

 ---
 title: Swift programming for macOS
 desc: Notes and example code for developing Mac apps in Swift
-date: 2019-12-02
+date: 2020-01-24
 layout: note
 ---

 There are plenty of books, videos, and online resources for developing iOS, tvOS, watchOS, and iPadOS apps.
 Despite the fact that all of these platforms require a Mac for code development, there is very little information about actually creating native Mac applications.
-The examples given below demonstrate various aspects of Mac app development and will hopefully reinvigorate interest in this neglected platform.
+The examples given below demonstrate various aspects of Mac app development and will hopefully provide a useful resource for developers.

 See the [swift-macos](https://github.com/wigging/swift-macos) repository for example code.